 How To Write an Effective VOD Description That Brings You More Sales

 4. A Free Trial Sign Up Button

-The best place to place your free trial sign-ups is towards the top of your page, around the end of your VOD description, like Mimi Method does here:
+The best place to put your free trial sign-ups is towards the top of your page, around the end of your VOD description, like how The London Method does here: